 Day 2.
 Bucharest - Curtea de Arges - Sibiu - Sibiel

-After breakfast, departure to Curtea de Arges, the former capital of Wallachia.
+After breakfast, departure to Curtea de Arges, the former capital of Wallachia a veritable open-air museum of Romanian feudal art.
 Visit the Episcopal Church-built by Prince Neagoe Basarab (1512-1517), where the Romanian Kings are buried.
-Drive along the picturesque Olt Valley to Sibiu, one of the oldest cities in Transylvania - formerly Hermannstadt - founded by the Saxon colonists.
-Guided walking tour of the medieval town (the Main Square, the Evangelical Church, and the Liars' Bridge etc.).
+Lunch in a local restaurant.
+Drive to Sibiu, one of the oldest cities in Transylvania - formerly Hermannstadt - founded by the Saxon colonists.
+Guided walking tour of the medieval town (the Grande Place, the Evangelical Church, and the Liars' Bridge etc.).
 Depart to Sibiel- the village which was awarded the prize “Pomme d’Or” by the Press Association FIJET.
-Visit the Museum of Icons.
-Accommodation and dinner in Sibiel.
+Dinner with typical dishes and overnight in a homestay 3*.

 Day 4.
-Bistrita - Moldovita - Voronet - Susevita/Gura Himorului
+Bistrita - Câmpulung Moldovenesc - Moldovita - Voronet - Gura Himorului/Suceava

 Departure to Bucovina –the “upper land” with the unique painted monasteries, belonging to the UNESCO World Heritage.
 After crossing the land of Dracula, wonderfully depicted in Bram Stocker‟s novel “Dracula”, we arrive in Bucovina.
-Lunch in a local restaurant.
-In the afternoon, visit the Moldovita Monastery - a symphony in purple red, a medieval art treasure.
-We continue with visit to a painted eggs workshop.
+Arrival at Câmpulung Moldovenesc and visit of the Wood Art Museum.
+Founded in 1936 ,the museum preserves the only ethnographic collection in Romania dedicated exlusevely to wooden objects that have been part of the Romanian people.
+Lunch on the route.
+Continuation the road.
+On route visit to a painted eggs museum- Letitia Orsivschi in Vama village.
+Visit the Moldovita Monastery - a symphony in purple red, a medieval art treasure.
 We also visit one of the jewels of Bucovina: Voronet Monastery, a genuine touristic attraction, both for Romanian and foreign visitors.
 It is also called “the Sistine Chapel of the East”.
-Dinner and accommodation in the area.
+Dinner and accommodation in Gura Himorului/Suceava.

 Day 7.
-Brasov - Bucharest
+Brasov - Sinaia - Bucharest

-In the morning, we cross the Carpathians towards Bucharest.
-Lunch is not included on this day.
-Panoramic tour of Bucharest, the city of contrasts between old and modernity, with large boulevards and magnificent buildings (the Romanian Athenaeum, the Patriarchal Church; visit the House of Parliament or Palatul Primaverii (please note that the Parliament Palace is a government building and it might be closed without notice).
+In the morning, we cross the Carpathians towards Sinaia.
+Visit the fabulous Peles Castle ,former residence of the royal family ,chich houses a collection of arms and armor unique in its richness and diversity.
+Continuation towards Bucharest by Royal Road.
+Panoramic tour of Bucharest, the city of contrasts between old and modernity, with large boulevards and magnificent buildings (the Romanian Athenaeum, the Patriarchal Church; Lunch in Bucharest.
+Visit the House of Parliament or Palatul Primaverii (please note that the Parliament Palace is a government building and it might be closed without notice).
 Check-in at a 4* hotel in Bucharest.
-Walking tour in the Old City centre.
 Farewell dinner in a lovely brassiere, keeping immortal the old spirit of Bucharest at the end of the century.

 Day 8.
 Departure